PERSONAL CARE SERVICES PROVIDER IN CALIFORNIA

 9. CONTACT INFORMATION

-WAIVER CONSULTING GROUP'S START-UP ASSISTANCE SERVICE — ARKANSAS PERSONAL CARE SERVICES PROVIDER
+WAIVER CONSULTING GROUP'S START-UP ASSISTANCE SERVICE — CALIFORNIA PERSONAL ASSISTANCE SERVICES PROVIDER

 Scope of Work: